Values of Supported Employment

 Job seekers, employers, and direct service providers determine the individualized strategies for providing the support that will assist in career enhancement.
-Ultimately, services will facilitate in maintaining job satisfaction for both the job seeker (now employee) and their employer.
+Ultimately, services will facilitate job satisfaction for both the job seeker (now employee) and their employer.

 All employees are socially and economically included in their community.

 Employment supports and services are timely and responsive.
 Appropriate support is provided for job seekers to achieve successful employment.

 Employment supports are individualized.
 Service providers negotiate to meet the unique needs of the employer and the specific skills of the job seeker, one person at a time.

 Employment supports are as unobtrusive as possible and fade or may fade over time by building on community support and social capital.

 The needed support is available to all stakeholders over time to ensure that people maintain employment stability and achieve career enhancement.

 Continuous Quality Improvement

 Stakeholders are involved in the evaluation of services.
 Service providers implement advancements and strive for continuous quality improvement.